 One of the best ways to help a child transition into their new home is to set up their rooms first so they have something that looks familiar.

-Moving can be emotionally taxing, even if you’re moving just a few blocks away.
+Moving with kids can be emotionally taxing, even if you’re moving just a few blocks away.
 But these tips will help make this transition a little bit more manageable for every family member.